Aims of the leaflet

 Antidepressants don't necessarily treat the cause of the

-If you stop the medication before 8 or 9 months is up, the
+If you stop the medication before 6 to 9 months is

-symptoms of depression are more likely to come back.
-The current
+up, the symptoms of depression are more likely to come back.
+The

-recommendation is that it is best to take antidepressants for at
+current recommendation is that it is best to take antidepressants

-least six months after you start to feel better.
-It is worthwhile
+for at least six months after you start to feel better.
+It is

-thinking about what might have made you vulnerable, or might have
+worthwhile thinking about what might have made you vulnerable, or

-helped to trigger off your depression.
-There may be ways of making
+might have helped to trigger off your depression.
+There may be ways

 If you have had two or more attacks of depression then